jsDrome/ipwa-cli/readme.md

 # Configuration

-1. Set environment secrets in CI
+Set the following secrets in Github and you are good to go.

   - `PROJECT_NAME`
   - `DOCKER_USER`